Filtering in Blazor Pivot Table Component

 Value filtering

-The value filtering dialog can be enabled by setting the AllowValueFilter property in PivotViewDataSourceSettings class to true.
-After enabling this API, click the filter icon besides any field in row or column axis available in field list or grouping bar UI.
-Now a filtering dialog will appear and navigate to “Value” tab to perform value filtering operations.
+You can enable value filtering by setting the AllowValueFilter property to true in the PivotViewDataSourceSettings class.
+Once enabled, click the filter icon next to any field in the row or column axis within the field list or grouping bar.
+A filtering dialog will appear where you can navigate to the “Value” tab to perform value filtering operations.

 @using Syncfusion.Blazor.PivotView